 Some papers are better suited for poster presentation, others for oral presentation.
-Authors may indicate a preference for poster presentation on the abstract submission form and on front page of the abstract; otherwise, all abstracts will be considered for both oral and poster sessions.
+Authors may indicate a preference for poster presentation on the paper submission form; otherwise, all submissions will be considered for both oral and poster sessions.

-The Technical Program Committee will select abstracts according to how well they address the following questions:
+The Technical Program Committee will select papers according to how well they address the following questions:

 - What are the significant new accomplishments?
 State unambiguously whether devices have been fabricated, experimental results obtained, and provide details.

 - What is new in relation to previous work?
-Provide references to relevant literature (including publications by the author's group).
+Provide references to relevant literature (including publications by the author's group, but cited in a neutral manner in light of the double blind review).
 See example of references here.

 - What is the goal or motivation of the work?